particle-iot/docs/src/content/faq/particle-tools/local-build.md

 make all PLATFORM=photon APPDIR=../../blinkled
 ```

-- This builds everything, including system firmware.
+- This builds everything, including Device OS firmware.
 You will probably want to do this once, but for subsequent builds, you can save a lot of time by using the command:

 ```bash
 cd firmware/main